 Accomplished Study Programme in Research Excellence: ASPIRE

-The programme runs from mid-January to the beginning of August 2023.
+The next cohort of the programme will run from 15 January to 28 June 2024.
 There will be a break for Easter.
 Those eligible to be awarded RISE points will be able to do an assessment in May.
 The ASPIRE showcase event, to which employers, professional bodies, universities, and our programme patrons, will be in attendance.
 All ASPIRE students will be required to attend the showcase, where certificates of achievement and prizes will be presented to students.

 In A Nutshell...